IIIF/cookbook-recipes/recipe/0033-choice/index.md

 ## Use Cases

-There are multiple images available for a given View (Canvas).
+There are multiple images available for a given view (Canvas).
 For example, a painting has been photographed using 10 different wavelengths of light.
 The images are _registered_ - that is, they all line up.

 ![Illustration of image registration concept](image_registration.png)